-A lot of credit cards even have promotions where they wave the annual fee for the first year, on-top of the signup bonus.
-You just need to spend a minimum amount in the first couple of months, which is always within my expenses.
+A lot of credit cards even have promotions where they wave the annual fee for the first year, on top of the signup bonus.
+You just need to spend a minimum amount in the first couple of months.
 I sign up for cards all the time, spend what I need to make the bonus points, and then cancel the card before I’m charged the annual fee.

 I keep a few cards in circulation and try to use the ones that will give me the max points for my expenses.
 For example, I have a visa infinite credit card with TD which allows me access to the Expedia for TD portal.
 If I book travel through there, I get 9 points back for dollar spent.
 That helps me get more free travel for booking travel.
 Yay!

 I’m not an expert in this area, but it’s something I’ve gotten into recently which has allowed me to travel more.
 If you want more information about how to do this, I recommend checking out Nomadic Matt.
 He wrote an entire book about travel hacking which helped solidify the concept for me.

 Note: I don’t recommend this if you are not good at managing credit cards.
 It can be easy to rack up debt and managing multiple credit cards does require some amount of organizing and diligence.
 While I do think it’s smart to use credit cards to pay for daily expenses to get points, I realize this isn’t suitable for everyone.
 Be honest with yourself before trying this.

 # 10 – Follow Flight Blogs

 There are entire websites devoted to finding cheap flights that will alert you when one comes up.
 My favorite for Toronto is YYZ deals.
 I’ve found incredible flight deals from Toronto through this blog, like a $600 return flight to Tokyo.